 Activity 3: Play at the City of Arts and Sciences

-The City of Arts and Sciences in Valencia is a modern entertainment and learning center within Valencia.
+The City of Arts and Sciences in Valencia is a modern entertainment and learning center you simply must visit if staying in Valencia with kids.
 It is an entire complex devoted to scientific and cultural activities, which is made up of six major elements:

 - The Hemisfèric (IMAX cinema), the Umbracle (landscaped park area and parking structure),

 - Museu de les Ciències Príncipe Felipe (an interactive science museum),